Nike Basketball Camp Minneapolis Sports Center

 at Nike Basketball Camps

-Receive top instruction over winter break to help improve your all-around game and shooting technique!
+Receive top instruction over winter and summer break to help improve your all-around game and shooting technique!
 This popular basketball camp in Minneapolis, MN gives players the exclusive opportunity to train with former Chicago Bulls player Khalid El-Amin and DeLaSalle High School Head Coach Travis Bledsoe.

 Pro Level Training Nike Basketball Camps' mission is to provide players with the skills and mental approach they need to become a better and more explosive player.
 The Complete Skills camp places emphasis on fundamentals, footwork, balance, and conditioning.
 The Shooting Camp emphasizes technique, footwork, shooting drills and post/perimeter shooting.